What You Should Know About Broken Jaws

 There may also be bleeding from the mouth, which can impair breathing.

-Other signs of a broken jaw include difficulty and pain in chewing food or speaking, limited ability to move the jaw, a “frozen’ jaw, numbness and bruising, and deformities or abnormalities in the appearance of your face.
+Other signs of a broken jaw include difficulty and pain when chewing food or speaking, limited ability to move the jaw, a “frozen” jaw, numbness and bruising, and deformities or abnormalities in the appearance of the face.

 Seeking Medical Care

-While the most important thing is to get to medical attention immediately, some precautions/treatments can be taken during transportation or before help arrives.
+While the most important thing is getting medical attention immediately, some precautions/treatments can be taken during transportation or before help arrives.

-Stabilise the jaw.
-Stabilise the jaw but DO NOT attempt to set or move the jaw yourself.
-Hold the jaw in place with your hands or use a bandage wrapped under the jaw and over the top of the head.
+Stabilise the jaw, but DO NOT attempt to set or move it yourself.
+Hold the jaw in place with your hands, or use a bandage wrapped under the jaw and over the top of the head.

-• Keeping the jaw stabilised helps prevent further injury until the emergency room can be reached.
+- Keeping the jaw stabilised helps prevent further injury until reaching the emergency room.

-• If a bandage is not available, try using a necktie, scarf, or handkerchief.
+- If a bandage is unavailable, try using a necktie, scarf, or handkerchief.

 Apply cold compresses.
 Cold compresses can reduce swelling.
 Apply the cold compress for 15 – 20 minutes at a time.
-In the case of ice, wrap it in a towel to prevent frostbite.
+If the compress is ice, wrap it in a towel to prevent frostbite.

 Allow blood to leave the mouth.
-If there is bleeding in the mouth, be sure to let the blood leave the mouth.
+If there is bleeding in the mouth, let the blood leave the mouth.
 Swallowing blood can lead to choking.

 Treatment of a Broken Jaw